jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 <img src="../illos/strategies-by-knowledge-dimension.png" width="600">

-##### Strategies to exercise multiple intelligences

-Gardner & Hatch (1989) argue for a richer understanding of intelligence as "the capacity to solve problems or to fashion products that are valued in one or more cultural settings".
-They distinguish seven "intelligences" (an either, **naturalist,** has been proposed:

-- **Visual/spatial:** "Capacities to perceive the visual-spatial world accurately and to perform transformations on one's initial perceptions."
-- **Verbal/linguistic:** "Sensitivity to the sounds, rhythms, and meanings of words; sensitivity to the different functions of language."
-- **Logical/mathematical:** "Sensitivity to, and capacity to discern, logical or numerical patterns; ability to handle long chains of reasoning."
-- **Bodily/kinesthetic:** "Abilities to control one's body movements and to handle objects skillfully."
-- **Musical/rhythmic:** "Abilities to produce and appreciate rhythm, pitch, and timbre; appreciation of the forms of musical expressiveness."
-- **Interpersonal/social:** "Capacities to discern and respond appropriately to the moods, temperaments, motivations, and desires of other people."
-- **Intrapersonal/introspective:** "Access to one's own feelings and the ability to discriminate among them and draw upon them to guide behavior; knowledge of one's own strengths, weaknesses, desires, and intelligence."

-While Brown et al. (2014) cite research challenging one of the main pedagogical implications of Gardner's theory --- viz., that instruction should be tailored to each learner's preferred modes (actually it should be varied for all learners) --- Eisner (2004) demonstrates the continuing (even accelerating) relevance of Gardner's work by using it to critique the educational standards movement, which in Eisner's opinion "symptomatizes a loss of faith in the professional competence of teachers" (p.
-34).
-So this is the primary message to take from Gardner: people are gifted in different ways and that's fine (notice how this leads us to questions about educational in/equality and in/equity).
-Eisner also uses Gardner to criticize the institutionalized assumption that individual students will learn at constant rates, and a group of students will learn at a consistent pace such that they can progress as a cohort.

 ##### Accessibility and universal design

 Williams, J., Evans, C., & King, L. (2012).
 The impact of universal design for learning Instruction on lesson planning.
 International Journal of Learning, 18(4).